EFSA puts novel food assessment on hold for applicants to provide missing data

-A hold has been placed on European novel food assessment after the European Food Safety Authority (Efsa) said it was unable to proceed due to identified knowledge gaps in safety data.
+A hold has been placed on European novel food assessment after the European Food Safety Authority (EFSA) said it was unable to proceed due to identified knowledge gaps in safety data.

 The NDA panel added that the information gaps detected in the 19 applications it was assessing are not an indication that CBD food products are not safe.